Moesif/moesif-aws-lambda-nodejs/README.md

 ```

-Depends on which version of node, you can also import directly.
+Depends on the version of node, you can also import directly:

 ```javascript
 import moesif from 'moesif-aws-lambda'
 ```

-If you are using ESM or later version of ESM.
-There are few other ways of importing:
+If you are using ESM or later version of ESM, please try the following method:

 ```javascript
 const moesifImportWrapper = await import('moesif-aws-lambda');